 Despite newer SUVs and light trucks now being equipped with electronic stability control, they are still more prone to rollover in a single-vehicle accident than a passenger car.
 With a higher center of gravity, an SUV is at 2.3 times the risk of rolling than a car, and a light truck is at 1.7 times the risk of flipping.
 New vehicles with stability control technology are less likely to flip while traveling on a flat surface, but the reality is that most single-vehicle rollovers (95%) happen when the vehicle has hit something, such as a curb or the edge of the road where it may meet a gravel shoulder (such as during an overcorrection maneuver).
 When this happens, the vehicle is said to have “tripped” and it rolls over.

-The attorneys at Auger & Auger have collected millions of dollars for our clients.
+The accident and injury lawyers at Auger & Auger have collected millions of dollars for our clients.
 When you or a family member has been involved in a rollover accident, it is likely that you may be suffering from serious injuries ranging from head injuries to neck or back injuries, to severe orthopedic injuries.
 Oftentimes, the severity of these injuries requires extensive rehabilitation, and may prevent you from returning to gainful employment.

 Our attorneys are experienced in securing money damages for medical expenses, future medical expenses, lost wages, and pain and suffering.
 When you contact Auger & Auger, your consultation is free.
 We will review the facts of your case and discuss your rights, and the consultation will be completely confidential.